TutulDevs/NO-BS-JS/0_Data-Types/1_number.md

 Now we've two different operations.
 Will it add 100 with 4 and multiply with 11 ?!
 Or multiply 11 with 4 and add 100.
 Confusing, right?

-We can wrap certain parts of the numbers in parentheses to seperate, just like general arithmetic.
+We can wrap certain parts of the numbers in parentheses to separate, just like general arithmetic.

 ```js
 (100 + 4) * 11;